major/major.io/content/posts/2021/2021-02-10-defending-losing-options-trades.md

 categories:
 - Blog Posts
 date: '2021-02-10'
-description: You did your research and made a great options trade, but now it is a losing trade.
+summary: You did your research and made a great options trade, but now it is a losing trade.
 What can you do now?
 images:
 - images/2020-02-10-defending-losing-options-trades.jpg